omarfarouk311/Recruitment-Management-Platform-Backend/Postgres/Readme.md

 - **Usage:** Enables vector similarity search for job recommendations and candidate ranking.
 - **Benefits:** Powers AI-driven matching and ranking by storing and querying vector embeddings efficiently.

-### 4. Full Text Search
+### 4. Full Text Search with pg_trgm
+- **Extension:** Uses the `pg_trgm` extension for advanced text search and similarity matching.
-- **Indexes:** Utilizes both GIST and GIN indexes for fast and flexible full-text search capabilities.
+- **Indexes:** Employs both GIST and GIN indexes on relevant columns to accelerate full-text and fuzzy search queries.
-- **Application:** Enhances search experience for jobs and companies.
+- **Application:** Enables fast, flexible, and typo-tolerant search for jobs and companies.

 ### 5. Scripts & Configuration
 - **Automated Setup:** Includes scripts for database creation, user management, partitioning, and replication.